Skip to main content

 Attribute 2 (Checkbox) - Usability

-For above folder following groovy script is created.
+For the above folder, the following groovy script is created.

 def execute(){ DocumentVO document = documentService.getDocumentDetails();